bondagit/aes67-linux-daemon/README.md

 * check that all the required executables are available
 * stop the running daemon instances and remove the ALSA RAVENNA/AES67 module
 * compile the test tools under the test folder
-* validatesthe input parametersi, prepare the raw input file to be played *./test/test.raw* and the configuration files under the test folder
+* validates the input parameters, prepare the raw input file to be played *./test/test.raw* and the configuration files under the test folder
 * stop PulseAudio (if installed).
 This opens and keeps busy the ALSA playback and capture devices causing problems.
 See [PulseAudio](#notes).
 * install the ALSA RAVENNA/AES67 module
 * start the ptp4l as master clock on the network loopback device